saman-mb/VIPER-Demo/README.md

 To run this project requires `Xcode 11, Swift 5, iOS 13`

 The project lives inside a workspace which is composed of two distinct Xcode projects, `BabylonApiService` and `BabylonDemoApp`.
 I selected the **VIPER** architecture for separating distinct logical domains.
-Dependency injection is used heavily across the application and this has come in handy in the unit tests as every dependency is a protocol making it easy to write mocks.
-I have written unit tests for both the service and app projects but due to my own limited time I was not able to fully cover everything.
-I hope the tests I have written as well as the DI I have done throughout the app does give you an idea of my knowledge and capabilities when it comes to testing.
-Finally I have used CocoaPods to install my dependencies into the main workspace as well as installing my `BabylonApiService` framework into the workspace. `PromiseKit` is used for implementing business logic and `RXSwift/RXCocoa` is used for binding together the presentation layer to the view layer in the `Posts` module.
+Dependency injection is used heavily across the application and this has come in handy in the unit tests as every dependency is a protocol making it easy to write mocks.Finally I have used CocoaPods to install my dependencies into the main workspace as well as installing my `BabylonApiService` framework into the workspace. `PromiseKit` is used for implementing business logic and `RXSwift/RXCocoa` is used for binding together the presentation layer to the view layer in the `Posts` module.

 ### Running the App